Meetings & Committees

 Provides oversight and makes recommendations on SJDA’s long-term and short-term goals involving branding, marketing efforts, and promotions.
 Ensures that a consistent, positive message is being delivered to the public about Downtown San Jose and SJDA.
 Meets as needed.

-Interim Chair: Alan “Gumby” Marquez
+Chair: Alan “Gumby” Marquez

 Past Meeting: The committee oversees and adds value to current and future marketing activities, aligned with the SJDA Strategic Plan.
-Marketing professionals are urged to join this committee to lend your talents to providing strategic direction to the next campaign.
+Marketing professionals are urged to join this committee to lend your talents to providing strategic direction to the next project.

 SoFAC (South First Area Committee)